maliouache/KARSTGEN/README.md

 ## To use:
 The code requieres matlab core to be installed to work (a standalone application with requiered installable programs is found in Install/ folder)

-### Step 1: Prepare the initial DFN to use in the simulation by respecting the following format,
+### Step 1:
-the DFN is defined by a descritized fractures into segments(please, make sure that all the intersections are defined as a node) the segments are then provided in the segments.txt input file as below:
+Prepare the initial DFN to use in the simulation by respecting the following format: the DFN is defined by a descritized fractures into segments(please, make sure that all the intersections are defined as a node).
+The segments are then provided in the segments.txt input file as below:

 	X1		Y1		X2		Y2		Aperture
 	.		.		.		.		.